 Crunches on Monkey Bars

-This is a relatively simple exercise that can be down with monkey bars.
+This is a relatively simple exercise that can be done with monkey bars.
 Crunches isolate and work the abdominal muscles.
-This is the ideal exercise for someone wanting a six pack.
+This is the ideal exercise for someone wanting a six-pack.
 They do more than that, though.

 They also strengthen your low back and obliques muscles, as well as the rest of your core.
 Strengthening these muscles helps to improve your posture and your balance.
 This particular exercise adds an extra twist to the crunches.
 They also work your arm muscles since you are hanging for monkey bars.

 The way this exercise is performed is you hang from the monkey bar and be careful not to swing.
 This should be a slow and controlled movement.
 If you are swinging all over the place, you are not working the intended muscles.

 Once you are able to control yourself and not swing, then using your ab muscles, you pull your legs up and bring them as close to your chest as you can get them.
 Then you should lower your legs until the tips of your toes are touching the ground.
 You should control this movement the entire time.
 Then you continue to lift and lower your legs for a set period of time.

 This exercise includes using a slide at the playground.
 You should consider doing this exercise early in the morning before there are many people and children at the park.
 This involves you using a piece of equipment that is heavily used by little ones at the park.

 This particular exercise works your biceps and shoulders, as well as your quads and hamstrings.